ZeroIntensity/view.py/docs/user-guide/building-projects/routing.md

 ## Loaders

 Routing is a big part of any web library, and there are many ways to do it.
-View does it's best to support as many methods as possible to give you a well rounded approach to routing.
+View does it's best to support as many methods as possible to give you a well-rounded approach to routing.
 In view, your choice of routing is called the loader/loader strategy, and there are three of them:

 - `manual`
 - `simple`